RaviTambade/TFLdotNET/websockets.md

 ## How do WebSockets work?
 In a nutshell, working with WebSockets involves three main steps:

-Opening a WebSocket connection.
-The process of establishing a WebSocket connection is known as the opening handshake, and consists of an HTTP request/response exchange between the client and the server.
+1. <b>Opening a WebSocket connection.</b> The process of establishing a WebSocket connection is known as the opening handshake, and consists of an HTTP request/response exchange between the client and the server.

-Data transmission over WebSockets.
-After a successful WebSocket handshake, the client and server can exchange messages (frames) over the persistent WebSocket connection.
+2. <b>Data transmission over WebSockets.</b> After a successful WebSocket handshake, the client and server can exchange messages (frames) over the persistent WebSocket connection.
 WebSocket messages may contain string (plain text) or binary data.

-Closing a WebSocket connection.
-Once the persistent WebSocket connection has served its purposes, it can be terminated; both the client and the server can initiate the closing handshake by sending a close message.
+3. <b>Closing a WebSocket connection.</b> Once the persistent WebSocket connection has served its purposes, it can be terminated; both the client and the server can initiate the closing handshake by sending a close message.

 ## What are the pros and cons of WebSockets?